-For allocations to buildings for additions to qualified basis under section 42(f)(3), do not reduce the maximum applicable credit percentage even though the building owner may only claim a credit based on two-thirds of the credit percentage allocated to the building.
+For allocations to buildings for additions to qualified basis under section 42(f)(3), do not reduce the applicable percentage even though the building owner may only claim a credit based on two-thirds of the credit percentage allocated to the building.

-Line 3a.-Enter the maximum qualified basis of the building.
+Line 3a.
+Enter the maximum qualified basis of the building.
+However, in computing qualified basis, the housing credit agency should use only the amount of eligible basis necessary to result in a qualified basis which, multiplied by the percentage on line 2, equals the credit amount on line 1b.
 To figure this, multiply the eligible basis of the qualified low-income building by the smaller of:

-- 1. The percentage of low-income units to all residential rental units (the "unit percentage"), or - 2.
-The percentage of floor space of the low-income units to the floor space of all residential rental units (the "floor-space percentage").
+- 1. The fractional amount of low-income units to all residential rental units (the "unit fraction") or - 2.
+The fractional amount of floor space of the low-income units to the floor space of all residential rental units (the "floor space fraction").